 Platform9 Managed Kubernetes is SaaS-managed, infrastructure-agnostic, and works across public clouds and on-premises server infrastructure.
 It creates highly available, multi-master, multi-etcd Kubernetes clusters that can span across availability zones in your private or public cloud environment.
 Our SaaS managed delivery enables easy orchestration of Kubernetes upgrades, in a controlled fashion that preserves multi-master high availability, with minimal impact on your organization’s data plane activities.

 We can help you move from a DIY Kubernetes system to the fully orchestrated Platform9 Managed Kubernetes environment.
-To get started with Platform9, deploy a free sandbox, register for a free 15-day trial or contact us to schedule a free consultation.
+To get started with Platform9, contact us to schedule a free consultation or get hands-on with a free account (free up to 20 nodes, 3 clusters & 95% SLA).

 Watch Jeremy Brooks, Director of Customer Success, on “Kubernetes Upgrades with Low/No Downtime.”